 You may want to try searching for other related words as well.

 In addition, you should look up the company’s 10K reports, in this database:

 Go into Mergent Online, search for your company by name or ticker symbol

 On the results page, click on the “Reports” tab, and then select “Annual Reports.”

 Now you can view 10K and Annual reports in PDF format.
-Once you are in the PDF documents you can type CTRL F for a search box, where you can type in your keywords.
+Once you are in the PDF documents you can type CTR F for a search box, where you can type in your keywords.